grafana/loki/fluent-bit/fluent-bit-go-loki/README.md

 # fluent-bit loki output plugin

 This plugin works with fluent-bit's go plugin interface.
-You can use fluent-bit loki to ship logs into grafana datasource with loki.
+It allows fluent-bit to ship logs into Loki, for use with e.g. Grafana.

 The configuration typically looks like: